chudah1/chudah1/README.md

-- 👋 Hi, I’m @chudah1
+- 👋 Hi, I’m @chudah an avid learner of technology
-- 👀 I’m interested in ...
+- 👀 I’m interested in data science, machine learning, web dev, and cloud development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Cloud Devops
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me gmail:yakung25c@gmail.com, snap:chudah.sc

 <!---
 chudah1/chudah1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.